fahim-ahmed05/power-automate-dailystar-prothomalo-epaper2pdf/README.md

 ## Support

-For any inquiries, feedback, or support related to this Power Automate Flow, please message in this [telegram group](https://t.me/+jTKFvw-_SXg0NzZl).
+For any inquiries, feedback, or support related to this Power Automate Flow, please message in this [whatsapp group](https://chat.whatsapp.com/KW3F0rKTYkQB0b8pWEba7u).

 ## Donate
 If you found this project helpful or useful, you can support my work by buying me a coffee.